77 West Wacker Drive

-77 West Wacker Drive, previously the United Building, is an American office building in the Loop, Chicago.
-Finished in 1992, the building rises to a height of 668 ft (204 m) with around 944000 sqft of interior space.
-The building, with 51 floors, was designed by Ricardo Bofill Taller de Arquitectura.
-It was formerly known as the RR Donnelley Building when RR Donnelley was the primary tenant.
-RR Donnelley moved its corporate headquarters to a different location in May 2005, and in 2007 the building became the corporate headquarters of United Airlines.
-The deal included naming rights to the building.
+77 West Wacker Drive is an office skyscraper in the Chicago Loop in Chicago, Illinois.
+Completed in 1992, the 51-story building rises to 668 ft and contains approximately 944000 sqft of interior space.
+It was designed by Bofill Taller de Arquitectura.

-The building was the world headquarters of Chicago-based United Airlines and its parent company, United Continental Holdings.
-It also served as the headquarters for United Continental subsidiary Continental Airlines until its certificate was merged with United on November 30, 2011.
-In 2012, United moved its headquarters to the Willis Tower, where the company occupies around 20 floors.
+The building was originally known as the RR Donnelley Building, reflecting its primary tenant, RR Donnelley.
+The company relocated its corporate headquarters in May 2005, and in 2007 the building was renamed the United Building after United Airlines moved its corporate headquarters there from suburban Chicago.
+In 2012, United relocated its headquarters to the Willis Tower.

-Archer Daniels Midland moved its headquarters to the building in August 2014 from Decatur, Illinois.
+In August 2014, Archer Daniels Midland moved its corporate headquarters to 77 West Wacker Drive from Decatur, Illinois.